JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 I think this was the first time I was ever in Greenwich Village, and the place seemed interesting.
 The streets were tree-lined and nice.
 I didn’t see signs of the poor working class life I knew in Brooklyn, but things seemed nice and friendly.

 As we walked around, at some point we hit Bleecker Street.
 I remember it being sun drenched and pleasant.
-Just as we were
+Just as we were about to turn down to head backn to the sandal shop, I spotted what looked like a carousel horse in a store window.

+“I want to go there!”
+I told my sister who then said, “We don’t have time!
+We need to go back.”
+And this went on for a bit until I convinced her to just let me look in the window of the shop.

+So I walked over and looked in the window.
+It was definitely a toy store, but not like any toy store I knew.
+For one, the window not only had a carousel horse in it, but there were also all kinds of old toys nicely displayed in the window.

+That was cute, but of no interest to my 1970s kid sensibilities.
+Then I saw something in the

 ***